Genome Biology Notes for Genetic Epidemiologists

 A prominent role for loci of non-coding RNAs (ncRNAs) and loci of pseudogenes in the regulation of expression of coding genes in humans has been shown in a large study of human peripheral mononuclear cells (Kirsten, 2015).

-Genetic variants that modify chromatin accessibility and transcription factor binding are a major mechanism through which genetic variation leads to gene expression differences among humans (Degner, 2012; PDF): As many as 55% of eQTL SNPs are also ‘DNase I sensitivity quantitative trait loci’ (dsQTLs).
+Genetic variants that modify chromatin accessibility and transcription factor binding are a major mechanism through which genetic variation leads to gene expression differences among humans (Khurana, 2013; Degner, 2012]).
+As many as 55% of eQTLs are also ‘DNaseI sensitivity quantitative trait loci’ (dsQTLs) (Degner, 2012).

-Around 15% of human protein-encoding genes have an associated natural antisense transcripts (NAT) (Lapidot & Pipel, 2006).
+Around 15% of human protein-encoding genes have associated natural antisense transcripts (NAT) (Lapidot & Pipel, 2006).
 Consequences include transcriptional interference, RNA masking and effects on methylation.

 Transcription factors (TF) and transcription factor binding sites (TFBS):